teixayo/ByteTalk/README.md

 ## 🚀 Features

-- **Global Chat**: Broadcast messages to all connected users
+- **Global Chat**: Broadcast messages to all connected users.
-- **Private Chat**: One‑to‑one direct messaging
+- **Private Chat**: One‑to‑one direct messaging.
-- **Microservice Sync**: Redis Pub/Sub is used for real-time synchronization and message broadcasting across microservices
+- **Microservice Sync**: Redis Pub/Sub is used for real-time synchronization and message broadcasting across microservices.
-- **Authentication**: Secure login/signup via JWT and password hashing (SHA256)
+- **Authentication**: Secure login/signup via JWT and password hashing (SHA256).
 - **Configurable Storage**: Supports both in‑memory (for development) and MongoDB (for production)
-- **Automated Testing**: Unit and integration tests with JUnit and Testcontainers
+- **Automated Testing**: Unit and integration tests with JUnit and Testcontainers.

 ---